‘Survivor’ contestant outs fellow competitor as transgender

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+The network lauded his grace and said it also had “respect for how Jeff Varner expressed remorse for his mistake” on the episode and in interviews.

+“In the end, we believe this episode, accompanied by Zeke’s own remarkable writing and speaking on the subject, has provided an unexpected but important dialogue about acceptance and treating transgender people with respect,” CBS said.

-GLAAD also criticized the outing of Smith.
-It says it worked with CBS and Smith on how to properly respond.
+GLAAD criticized the outing of Smith.

+“Zeke Smith, and transgender people like him, are not deceiving anyone by being their authentic selves,” said Nick Adams, director of GLAAD’s Transgender Media Program, “and it is dangerous and unacceptable to out a transgender person.”

+Adams noted the show of support Smith had received since the episode’s airing.

+“I cannot imagine anyone thinking what was done to Zeke was OK on any level, under any circumstances, and certainly not simply because there was a million dollars on the line,” he told Entertainment Weekly.
+“You just don’t do that to someone.”

-Varner calls his actions a “mistake” on Twitter and says he’s “deeply saddened.”
+Varner calls his actions a “mistake” and says he’s “deeply saddened.”

+“Let me be clear, outing someone is assault,” he says in his tweet.
+“It robs a strong, courageous person of their power and protection and opens them up to discrimination and danger.
+It can leave scars that haunt for a lifetime.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.